minprog/programming-1/20 Problem sets/20 Crypto/15 Vigenere.md

-# Problem Set 2: Vigenere

-Questions?
-Head to Slack or join classmates at office hours!

-Let's ensure that the Appliance is up to date by running **update50** from a Terminal before starting.

-# Objectives

-* Become better acquainted with functions and libraries.

-* Dabble in cryptography.

 # Parlez-vous français?

-<iframe width="711" height="400" src="https://www.youtube.com/embed/9zASwVoshiM" frameborder="0" allowfullscreen></iframe>

 Well that last cipher was hardly secure.
-Fortunately, per Nate's short on Vigenère's cipher, there's a more sophisticated algorithm out there.
+Fortunately, per [Nate's short](https://www.youtube.com/watch?v=9zASwVoshiM) on Vigenère's cipher, there's a more sophisticated algorithm out there.
 Suffice it to say it's French, per [http://en.wikipedia.org/wiki/Vigen%C3%A8re_cipher](http://en.wikipedia.org/wiki/Vigen%C3%A8re_cipher).
 Though do not be mislead by the article's discussion of a tabula recta.
 Each ci can be computed with relatively simple arithmetic!
 You do not need a two-dimensional array.

 Vigenère's cipher improves upon Caesar's by encrypting messages using a sequence of keys (or, put another way, a keyword).
 In other words, if *p* is some plaintext and *k* is a keyword (i.e., an alphbetical string, whereby `A` and `a` represent 0, while `Z` and `z` represent 25), then each letter, *c<sub>i</sub>*, in the ciphertext, *c*, is computed as:

-* *c<sub>i</sub>* = (*p<sub>i</sub>* + *k<sub>j</sub>*) % 26
+*c<sub>i</sub>* = (*p<sub>i</sub>* + *k<sub>j</sub>*) % 26

 Note this cipher's use of *k<sub>j</sub>* as opposed to just *k*.
 And recall that, if *k* is shorter than *p*, then the letters in *k* must be reused cyclically as many times as it takes to encrypt *p*.